 - Prioritize you-time: There seems to be a never ending list of things to do when you have a baby to take care of.
 Make sure you prioritize time for yourself as well; whether it’s five minutes to light a candle and journal or 30 minutes to take a bath, you deserve some you-time.

 - Find someone that can relate: It’s difficult feeling like you’re battling depression all alone.
 It may be helpful to find an outlet or circle of people that can relate.
 Join a support group, listen to a podcast, or find an online space where you can talk to others outside of your family and be open to express what you’re feeling.

 - Find a treatment that works for you: Self-care is great, but depression is a serious condition that you need to talk to your doctor about.
 Whether it’s talk therapy, medication, or a combination of both, finding a treatment you can stick to and that works for you is the most important step in managing postpartum depression.

 Supplements to support mood

-While the best treatment for postpartum depression is likely an antidepressant and/or talk therapy, there is some evidence that some dietary supplements may help boost mood and aid in reducing depressive symptoms.
+While the best treatment for postpartum depression is likely an antidepressant and/or talk therapy, there is some evidence that some dietary supplements such as postnatal vitamins may help boost mood and aid in reducing depressive symptoms.

 A systematic review researched the effects of nutrients for depression and found interesting results.
 Evidence supports the use of methylfolate, omega-3, vitamin D, and S-adenosylmethionine combined with antidepressants to reduce depressive symptoms.
 A different single-blind clinical trial of 81 women found evidence that vitamin B6 may have a positive effect on reducing postpartum depression scores in high risk pregnant women.